Patel faces congressional hearings after missteps in Kirk assassination probe and turmoil at FBI

 The next day, a scheduled afternoon news conference was canceled for “rapid developments” as Patel and Bongino flew to Utah.
 It was held instead in the evening.
 Patel appeared but did not speak.

-As the search stretched on for over a day, Patel vented on a call with FBI personnel Thursday about what he perceived as a failure to keep him informed, including that he was not quickly shown a photograph of the suspected shooter.
+As the search stretched on for over a day, Patel angrily vented to FBI personnel Thursday about what he perceived as a failure to keep him informed, including that he was not quickly shown a photograph of the suspected shooter.
 That's according to two people familiar with the matter who were not authorized to discuss it by name and spoke on condition of anonymity to The Associated Press.
 The New York Times earlier reported details of the call.

-On Friday morning, authorities announced the arrest at a news conference where Patel claimed credit for certain investigative steps, saying that, “At my direction, the FBI released the first set of FBI photos.”
+On Friday morning, authorities announced the arrest at a news conference where Patel claimed credit for certain investigative steps, saying, “At my direction, the FBI released the first set of FBI photos.”

 Asked about the scrutiny of his performance, the FBI issued a statement saying that it had worked with local law enforcement to bring the suspected shooter, Tyler Robinson, to justice and “will continue to be transparent with the American people.”